 Do you like pancakes?
 Have you ever tried making them without regular milk?
-We first tried it on a day when we noticed that the only milk in the refrigerator when I decided to make pancakes yesterday morning.
-It wasn’t something I tried before but I always love creating new recipes.
-That’s how these Almond Milk Pancakes came out.
-Guess what?
+We first tried it on a day when we noticed that the only milk in the refrigerator to make some pancakes was almond milk.
 They turned out super fluffy and as tasty as regular milk pancakes.
 So these almond milk pancakes have become our (and your) favorite pancake recipe since then.